dairycultist/unnamed-conlang/README.md

 ## Example sentences

-Cadoro ir parasa en doron. _The dog is running in the grass._
+>Cadoro en parasa en doron. _The dog is running in the grass._
+>
+>dog in grass PRES.IMPERF.run

-Neter kipa gar cribar. _The man wrote a word._
+>Neter kipa gar cribar. _The man wrote a word._
+>
+>man word PAST.PERF.write

 ## Lexicon